 Dr. Andrew M. Kurtz

-Gulf Coast Symphony founder Dr. Andrew M. Kurtz enters his twenty-second season as the Symphony’s Music & Executive Director and conductor.
+Gulf Coast Symphony founder Dr. Andrew M. Kurtz enters his twenty-eighth season as the Symphony’s Music Director and President & CEO.
 His deep rooted commitment to new work, community and education, combined with a vibrant artistic vision has led to creating and nurturing one of the most dynamic arts organizations in the region.

 His conducting has been called “passionate, expansive, expert, and musical.”

 He was named the 2007 Performing Artist of the Year at Lee County’s Angel of the Arts Awards.
 Kurtz’s repertoire encompasses a wide range of music styles from baroque to contemporary, and multiple genres including symphonic, opera, ballet, musical theater, jazz, cantorial, and symphonic pops.

 Kurtz also served as General Director of Center City Opera Theater, a professional opera company in Philadelphia dedicated to new work, new audiences, and new artists.
 During his sixteen year tenure he led over four dozen productions including numerous world or regional premieres.
 Notable productions that received international praise and recognition include the world premiere of Lowell Liebermann’s The Picture of Dorian Gray (chamber version), the East Coast premiere of Daniel Catan’s Il Postino, the world premiere of Paul Morovec’s Danse Russe, and the world premiere of Michael Ching’s Slaying the Dragon.